 Before you go to the hospital for surgery, set up your home to make your recovery and life easier when you come back.
-Do this well in advance of your surgery.
+Plan and do this well in advance of your surgery so you can test the preparations you have made.

-Ask your doctor, nurse, or physical therapist about getting your home ready.
+Ask your health care provider or physical therapist about getting your home ready.

 Make It Easy for Yourself

-Make sure everything you need is easy to get to and on the same floor where you will spend most of your time.
-If you will need to use the stairs, you should limit using them to once a day.
+Make sure everything you need is easy to get to and on the floor where you will spend most of your time.
+Limit your stair use to once a day.

 - Have a bed that is low enough so that your feet touch the floor when you sit on the edge of the bed.

 - Set up your bed on the first floor if you can.
-You may not need a hospital bed, but your mattress should be firm.
+You may not need a hospital bed, but your mattress should be firm so that you don't sink into the bed when sitting on the side.

 - Have a bathroom or a portable commode on the same floor where you will spend most of your day.